 Salesforce Field Service Best Practices are critical to getting the most out of your implementation.
 Salesforce has been named the global leader in CRM by International Data Corporation (IDC).
 Currently, over 150,000 customers globally trust Salesforce to help drive results in the sales, service, and marketing spaces.
-Salesforce has now expanded its Service Cloud offerings by adding Field Service Lightning.
-Field Service Lightning (“FSL”) works with Service Cloud, adding functionality for dispatching, scheduling, agent routing, work orders, inventory tracking, knowledge articles, mobile support, and reporting field service representative’s activity.
+Salesforce has now expanded its Service Cloud offerings by adding Salesforce Field Service.
+Salesforce Field Service (“FSL”) works with Service Cloud, adding functionality for dispatching, scheduling, agent routing, work orders, inventory tracking, knowledge articles, mobile support, and reporting field service representative’s activity.
 Salesforce’s FSL product focuses on putting the right mobile employee in the right place, at the right time, to meet or exceed customers’ expectations.

 You’ll find field service management helpful in numerous industries, chiefly those that employ mobile workers or contractors.
 That includes public utilities and transportation, vending machine services, healthcare, remote patient monitoring, telecommunications, construction, financial services, retail, professional services, manufacturing, child care, and many more!

 Salesforce Field Service applications support your field service methodology while making it quick and easy for your users to enter and update records.
 You can optimize Salesforce to provide your users with the best experience possible.
 Your goal should be to simplify the user interface and overall navigation to drive the best user adoption.

 This includes the configuration of the following CRM components: